Naomi Osaka returns to Grand Slam competition with a new mind-set, on court and off

 “Naomi is a pure ball-striker,” said top-ranked Ashleigh Barty, a two-time Grand Slam champion.
 “When she has time to set up, particularly after her first serve, she's one of the best first-serve, first-strike players I've ever come up against.”

-As the U.S. Open’s No. 3 seed, Osaka will likely need her best tennis to negotiate her tricky quarter of the draw, which includes a potential fourth-round meeting with three-time Grand Slam champion Angelique Kerber or American teen Coco Gauff, who she narrowly defeated in three sets in a recent tune-up in Cincinnati.
+As the U.S. Open’s No. 3 seed, Osaka will likely need her best tennis to negotiate her tricky quarter of the draw, which includes a potential fourth-round meeting with three-time Grand Slam champion Angelique Kerber or American teen Coco Gauff, whom she narrowly defeated in three sets in a recent tuneup in Cincinnati.

 What makes Osaka such an intriguing figure off the court is multilayered.

-Reflecting on the public stance she took at the French Open in late May, announcing on social media that she would not do post-match interviews, Osaka said on the eve of the U.S. Open she mishandled things in Paris But she added that she is also an ‘in the moment’ type of person, prone to say whatever she feels.
+Reflecting on the public stance she took at the French Open in late May, announcing on social media that she would not do post-match interviews, Osaka said on the eve of the U.S. Open she mishandled things in Paris But she added that she is also an “in the moment” type of person, prone to say whatever she feels.
 “I don’t necessarily think that’s a bad thing,” she said, adding that she didn’t anticipate “how big of a deal it would become. ”

 But in speaking her mind — and drawing a $15,000 fine and threat of disqualification from French Open officials — Osaka spoke for countless athletes who have wrestled with mental health issues in silence.